WorshipCookies/LabStreamLayer_Applications/README.md

 Side Note: Given that the BVP and GSR/Temp have different sampling rates, each signal type has its own LabStreaming Layer "pipeline", thus it is important to connect the different streams when running LabRecorder.

+# Script Execution Application

+This is a very simple program that allows to batch run executables from an ExecutionCommands.txt.
+This was created simply for experiment support.
+It allows to batch run the LSL Recorders required during experiment deployment, facilitating the protocol and reducing the number of errors during the actual experimental process.

+In order to use the ExecutionCommands.txt expects a path in every newline as such:
+PATH\TO\EXECUTABLE.EXE,EXECUTABLE_PARAMETERS_1 EXECUTABLE_PARAMETERS_2 ...

 # AppTest

 This is a simple application that was used to do initial tests on LabStreaming Layer.
 It sends custom messages (markers) to LabRecorder whenever the user presses the send button.